tandasat/MiniVisorPkg/README.md

 Requirements for the UEFI driver:
 - UEFI-based system
-- 64bit Windows 10 and Windows 10 IoT Core to boot
+- 64bit Windows 10, IoT Core, or Ubuntu to boot

 Requirements for the Windows driver:
 - 64bit Windows 7 and 10